The Sanibel Shell Museum is one of the things to do on Sanibel Island that you absolutely must put at the top of your list!

 And, of course, you'll learn everything about the famous shells of Sanibel and Captiva.

-They are open from 9AM-5PM, 7 days a week, except for major holidays. check out their gift shop.
+They are open from 10AM-5PM, 7 days a week, except for major holidays.
+Check out their gift shop.
 Tables and benches set up outside the museum's entrance, so bring a picnic lunch!

 Sanibel Shell Museum